fausecteam/ctf-gameserver/doc/source/intro.rst

 Licensing
 ---------

-The whole gameserver is released under the MIT (expat) license.
+The whole gameserver is released under the ISC license.
 Contributions are welcome!